 More flexibility and control over your replication environment

-Resilio Connect is one of the most flexible server synchronization solutions available.
+Resilio Platform is one of the most flexible server synchronization solutions available.
 It’s an agent-based solution that can perform file distribution, consolidation, scripting, and synchronization.
 Resilio Agents can be installed on Windows, MacOS, Linux, FreeBSD, Android, Ubuntu, Unix, and popular virtualization platforms, servers, storage, NAS devices, networks, and cloud storage services providers.

 Each server can support up to 10K endpoints, be they devices, cloud storage buckets, desktops, or servers running a Resilio agent.
 Resilio’s Management Console can be clustered to support a massive number of endpoints.
 For example, one Resilio user has more than 100K endpoints in their edge computing deployment.